Chawky Frenn

 Chawky Frenn is a Lebanese-born American artist, author, and art professor.
 He currently teaches art at George Mason University in northern Virginia.
 His highly realistic paintings have strong narrative social and political elements.
-Frenn is a former Fulbright scholar, and currently resides in the Greater Washington, D.C. area.
+Frenn is a Fulbright scholar, and currently resides in the Greater Washington, D.C. area.

+In 2026, Chawky Frenn was conferred the Jan Mitra Award (Jan Mitra Samman) in Varanasi, India, by Jan Mitra Nyas and the People's Vigilance Committee on Human Rights (PVCHR) in recognition of his lifelong contribution to art, human dignity, peace, democracy, and human rights.

 Early life and education

 Chawky Frenn was born in Zahlé, Lebanon.
 Frenn immigrated to the United States in 1981 and lived for several years in Boston, where he studied art and received a BFA from the Massachusetts College of Art and Design in Boston, Massachusetts, in 1985 and completed his MFA at Tyler School of Art of Temple University in Philadelphia, Pennsylvania, and at Temple Abroad in Rome, Italy, in 1988.

+Academic career

-He has taught art at Bridgewater State College in Bridgewater, Massachusetts; Montserrat College of Art in Beverly, Massachusetts; and Edinboro University of Pennsylvania in Edinboro, Pennsylvania.
-He is currently an associate professor at George Mason University in Fairfax, Virginia, where he received a Teaching Excellence Award in 2009.
+Frenn has taught art at Bridgewater State College in Bridgewater, Massachusetts; Montserrat College of Art in Beverly, Massachusetts; and Edinboro University of Pennsylvania in Edinboro, Pennsylvania.
+He is currently a full professor at George Mason University in Fairfax, Virginia, where he received a Teaching Excellence Award in 2009.